-Figures \ref{fig:CImetrics_4D_fct} and \ref{fig:PImetrics_4D_fct} also provide results on the average CI and PI widths for $\alpha=0.95$.
-For the HF-only-GP, the mean CI width tends to decrease whereas it remains more variable for the MF models.
-The mean PI widths seem to be more stable when $N_H$ increases for all three models.
+Figures \ref{fig:WCI_Park} and \ref{fig:WPI_Park} also provide results on the average CI and PI widths for $\alpha=0.95$.
+The mean CI widths tend to decrease and the mean PI widths seem to be more stable when $N_H$ increases for all three models.
 We interpret these results as follows: as $N_H$ increases, the HF-only-GP improves the UQ on both the underlying function, shown by the $\text{IAE}_{\text{CI}}$, and the noisy observations, shown by the $\text{IAE}_{\text{PI}}$, which means that its estimation of the noise variance also improves.
-The fact that its mean CI width decreases jointly with the previous two metrics suggests that for small $N_H$, the HF-only-GP tends to put a lot of weight on the kernel and in turn, it largely underestimates the noise variance.
+The fact that its mean CI width decreases jointly with the previous two metrics suggests that for small $N_H$, the HF-only-GP tends to put a lot of weight on the kernel and in turn, it underestimates the noise variance.
 For higher values of $N_H$, its estimation is better but also more stable as the variability over the mean CI and PI widths is clearly smaller.
-The same reasoning could be applied to the MF models, as their IAE values also decrease, but much slower, thus, their noise variance estimation is improved but not as rapidly as for the HF-only-GP.
+The same reasoning could be applied to the MF models as their IAE values also decrease, but slower, thus their noise variance estimation is improved but not as rapidly as for the HF-only-GP.